telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ##### e.files `Array`

-List of the files that were uploaded or removed .
+List of the files that were uploaded or removed.
 Each file has:

 *   name
-*   extension - the file extension
-        including the leading dot - ".jpg", ".png", etc.
+*   extension - the file extension including the leading dot - ".jpg", ".png", etc.
 *   size - the file size in bytes (null if not available)

 ##### e.operation `String`

 "upload" or "remove".

-##### e.response `String`
+##### e.response `Object`

 The response object returned by the server.